 Another way to completely fix a blue screen of death error is to use system restore.
-System Restore point is a legacy in most Windows operating systems.
-This feature allows users to undo any system changes without affecting installed files.
-With system restore, you can return the device to a previous point in time when your Windows 10 computer was working correctly.
+System Restore point is a legacy in most Windows operating systems, and this feature allows users to undo any system changes without affecting installed files.
+With system restore, you can return the device when your Windows 10 computer is working correctly.

-Note: For system restore to be usable, you must have enabled it manually before.
+Note: For the system restore to be usable, you must have enabled it manually.
 Once System Restore is enabled and configured, you can use a restore point to fix the stop error.

 In Windows 10, there are several ways to access System Restore.
 For example, you can use the Advanced startup, including the boot potion menu or USB installation media.